 Dent 1906, which incorporated innovations by Airy, became the sidereal standard of the Observatory in August 1871.
 By the start of the twentieth century, clocks made by the German company Clemens Riefler had set a new standard in precision timekeeping and were being adopted as primary standards in observatories around the world.
 Riefler Clocks came in a number of different designs of increasing accuracy (and expense).
-The most accurate were Types A, D & E. In the D and E, versions, the pendulum swung inside an evacutated chamber in the form of a cylinder.
-Both the Cape of Good Hope and the Royal Observatory Edinburgh had both acquired one by 1912.
+The most accurate were Types A, D & E. In the D and E, versions, the pendulum swung inside an evacuated chamber in the form of a cylinder.
+Both the Cape of Good Hope and the Royal Observatory Edinburgh had acquired one by 1912.
 For reasons that are difficult to comprehend, especially given its global reputation, it took until the early 1920s for Greenwich to begin to play catch-up.

 With the new telescopes and facilities, came a significant increase in both the range and amount of work being done.
-Chrisitie's failure to secure in advance any sort of commitment from the Admiralty to increase the staffing levels combined with high turnover amongst the temporary computers, put him under considerable personal pressure which inevitably took its toll.
-In June 1905, he was ordered by his Doctor to give up his work immediately, leave Greenwich and live in the open air, giving up his duties and responsibilities altogether (ADM190/16).
+Christie’s failure to secure in advance any sort of commitment from the Admiralty to increase the staffing levels combined with high turnover amongst the temporary computers, put him under considerable personal pressure which inevitably took its toll.
+In June 1905, he was ordered by his doctor to give up his work immediately, leave Greenwich and live in the open air, giving up his duties and responsibilities altogether (ADM190/16).
 The physician’s report sent to the Chairman of the Board of Visitors, Sir William Huggins, stated amongst other things that his capacity for work was small and for sustained work was nil.
 Christie’s symptoms suggest he was suffering from a combination of stress and heart failure.
 They were listed in the report as follows:

 The U.S. Naval Observatory acquired a Riefler in 1904.
 Three years later, on 22 March 1907, William Eichelberger published a paper in which he compared its rate with that of Dent 1906 at Greenwich.
 Click here to read.
-By his analysis the mean deviation of the daily clock rate of the Riefler was 0.015 compared to 0.051 for Dent 1906.
+By his analysis the mean deviation of the daily clock rate of his Riefler was 0.015 compared to 0.051 for Dent 1906.
 Thomas Lewis, the Head of the Time Department at Greenwich refuted this analysis in a letter published on 31 May.
 Click here to read.
 Not to be cowed, Eichelberger responded with a letter that was published on 28 June.
 Click here to read.
-What, at the very least, ought to have been a wake up call to Greenwich to properly investigate the merits or otherwise of the Rieflers, seems, on the face of it, to have been been ingnored.
+What, at the very least, ought to have been a wakeup call to Greenwich to properly investigate the merits or otherwise of the Rieflers, seems, on the face of it, to have been ingnored.

 ‘Much time has been spent during the last few months on the sidereal standard clock.
 The room in which it is mounted is dry, and a constant temperature is satisfactorily maintained.
 The barometric adjustment has been overhauled and appears to be working satisfactorily.
 But the going of the clock is not up to the standard of the best modern clocks, and it will be necessary to obtain a new one.’

 He was supported in this by the Board at their meeting on 14 June when it was ‘Proposed by General Hills, seconded by Admiral Sir John Parry and carried: – That it is desirable that the Royal Observatory should possess three standard clocks in good working order.’
 (ADM190/6/188)

-The Riefler (which was made c.1900) arrived at Greenwich on 23 June 1920, and was set up in the Clock Room at the western end of the Meridian Building on the 30 July (RGO39/10/61 and Report).
+Riefler 50 (which was made c.1900) arrived at Greenwich on 23 June 1920, and was set up in the Clock Room at the western end of the Meridian Building on the 30 July (RGO39/10/61 and Report).
 The Cottingham was delivered on 25 February 1921.
 It too was installed in the Clock Room in the Meridian Building.
 It was adopted as the sidereal standard in place of Dent 1906 on 24 October 1922.

-The three relevant inventories (1911, 1926 and 1933) consistently list the Riefler as being in the Clock Room.
-However, there are photos from 1929 showing it mounted in the Rugby Room (in the eastern summerhouse) which record it as the Riefler Standard Mean-time Clock.
+The three relevant inventories (1911, 1926 and 1933, (RGO39/4.5&6)) consistently list the Riefler as being in the Clock Room.
+However, the 1929 photos on this page show it mounted in the Rugby Room (in the eastern summerhouse).

-19270/4/26 Magnetic control applied.
+1927/04/26 Magnetic control applied.
 Order No, 137

 1927/08/27 Contact apparatus fitted to give ½ minute signals.
 Order No.161